SharkSnack/shiren-4/content/guides/identifying-items.md

 It's possible to check if a scroll is a selection-based scroll without consuming the item by attempting to read it<br/>at night without a light source, or while Shiren is afflicted with Blind status.
 (Blind Trap, Squid King, etc.)

+Some like to name unknown selection-based scrolls along the lines of "?As", "?Bs", and so on.<br/>
+※ It's not safe to name them as 500G price range scrolls until after Identify Scroll has been identified.

 #### Price

 |Buy|Sell|Scrolls|Notes|